dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 In the code above, we injected the `SpeakerService` into the controller and assigned it to an instance variable.

-The `$onInit()` lifecycle hook was invoked to initialize the speakers array with the list of speakers from the speaker service.
+The `$onInit()` lifecycle hook was invoked to initialize the speakers' array with the list of speakers from the speaker service.
 The `$onInit()` hook is good for a controller's initialization code.

 Update the speaker view, `speakerlist.html`, to have the necessary code to display the list of speakers.